aphillipps/EVPN-TOI/1-OSPF/README.md

 ## Configure MLAG

-Leaf1 and Leaf2 are in the same MLAG domain named 12
+Leaf1 and Leaf2 are in the same MLAG domain named 12.

-Leaf3 and Leaf4 are in the same MLAG domain named 34
+Leaf3 and Leaf4 are in the same MLAG domain named 34.

+Use Port-channel 2000 for the peer-link.

+VLAN 4094 is used over the MLAG peer-link for peer connectivity.

+Disable spanning-tree for this VLAN and add it to a trunk group named MLAG.

+Reminder: refer to the first page for the IP addresses.

 __1. Configure the MLAG Peer-Link__